Want to Build Muscle? How many Reps Per Set for Hypertrophy?

 The Exception to the Rule

-Yep, there’s one exception - abs.
-When I’m working my abs I stay within an 8-16 reps per set for growth.
+Yep, there’s one exception – abs.
+When I’m working my abs I usually stay within an 12-16 reps per set range.
 I am using a slightly higher rep range simply because of the importance of good form.
 I perform sit-ups quite slowly and also hold the movement at the top for a second.
 There is just no way that I could get good form performing these sit-ups with weights that were too heavy.
 That’s it.
 Don’t sacrifice form for weight.
 Good bodybuilders feel the muscle, not the weight.

-Also - Marathon, no-weight sit-up sessions won’t sculpt nice abs.
-So to the guys doing 100’s of sit-ups - you’re doing yourself a huge disservice.
-Lower, weighted sit-ups will grow those abdominal muscles more than anything else.
-Anyway, I’ll get into abs more in future articles.
-You can subscribe here to be notified when new articles are published.
-Alternatively, enter your email into the box in the sidebar to the left.
+Also – Marathon, no-added-weight sit-up sessions won’t sculpt nice abs.
+So to the guys doing 100’s of sit-ups – you’re doing yourself a huge disservice.
+Lower reps, weighted-resistance sit-ups will grow those abdominal muscles more than anything else.

 Thanks for stopping by.